pranav0x2212/prawns-stack/FPGA_Learnings/notes/intro.md

 - **High-Level Synthesis (HLS)** tools allow C/C++ or Python code to be compiled into FPGA logic.
 - **Open-source ecosystems** like LiteX, SymbiFlow, and Yosys are democratizing FPGA development.

-FPGAs are no longer niche tools — they are becoming central to the next generation of adaptable, energy-efficient computing systems.
+FPGAs are no longer niche tools — they are becoming central to the next generation of adaptable, energy-efficient computing systems